cedric-lopez-dev/websites-factory-lib/next/README.md

 };
 export default page;
 ```

 ### getPage

 `getPage` returns the elements of a page using the `websites-factory-config`.
 The function takes the `params` object from [Next.js](https://nextjs.org) as a parameter.

+**Note**: For the sake of clarity, it was decided to use the same template for the root page and for all other pages.
+In reality, for the root page, `params` are not necessary to build it.
+⚠️ In the absence of `params`, the "/" template will always be generated.

 If you want to customize the rendering of your page, you can use the elements returned by getPage :
 `PageComponent`, `pageSectionsComponents`, `PageLayoutComponent`